 It is produced by a company called Neocutis, S.A., which was founded in 2003 as an enterprise of the Medical School of the University Hospital of Lausanne, Switzerland.

-The company which is responsible for this restorative eye cream is known as Neocutis.
-This is a brand which does have quite a lot of reputation on the web and it seems like an established company.
+- The company which is responsible for this restorative eye cream is known as Neocutis.

 Lumiere Bio-restorative Eye Cream’s main active ingredient is something called PSP’, which is based on the ability of fetal skin cells to heal themselves, and provides human growth factors to stimulate skin repair.

 PSP stands for Processed Skin Cell Proteins and is derived from a cell bank developed from a biopsy of fetal skin cells from a ‘one-time medical termination’.

 It was originally developed to help heal skin damage in burn patients and it now has developed enough cells to provide a supply for skincare ingredients as well.

 In 2004, Neocutis established its US headquarters in San Francisco, CA. The product promises that it is going to enhance the skin’s ability to handle the appearance of dark spots.

 It should also help you reduce the formation of wrinkles and of fine lines and it might be able to reduce the puffiness under your eyes.
 The eye cream is also quick to get absorbed.